 In December 2014, we entered into an asset purchase agreement with Araxes, which was amended and restated in February 2015, under which we purchased certain early stage patent rights related to compounds in the field of oncology for a purchase price of \$500,000 payable under a convertible promissory note.
 All ongoing development, regulatory and commercial work will be completed fully and at our sole expense.
 The agreement allows for contingent milestone payments of \$9.7 million throughout development and commercialization of the asset, of which \$1.2 million relates to the initiation of certain development activities, and \$8.5 million relates to the submission of certain regulatory filings and receipt of certain regulatory approvals.
 Additional payments will be due for each subsequent indication if specified regulatory approvals are achieved.
 We will recognize the milestones as expense when each event occurs.
-As of December 31, 2015, we have not achieved any milestones under the agreement.
 Furthermore, if the program is successfully commercialized, we will be required to pay tiered royalties on annual net product sales ranging in the low single digits, depending on the volume of sales.
 All milestone payments under the agreement will be recognized upon completion of the required events because the triggering events will not be considered to be probable until they are achieved.
+As of December 31, 2016, we paid a \$100,000 milestone payment to Araxes upon the filing of the investigational new drug application, or IND, for KO-947 in the fourth quarter of 2016.

-10. Commitments and Contingencies
+11. Commitments and Contingencies

-Sponsored Research Agreement with The University of Michigan
+Sponsored Research Agreement with the University of Michigan

-In February 2015, we entered into a Sponsored Research Agreement with Michigan under which we agreed to sponsor up to \$2.7 million of research at Michigan over a three-year period.
+In February 2015, we entered into a sponsored research agreement with the University of Michigan under which we agreed to sponsor up to \$2.7 million of research at the University of Michigan over a three-year period.
 We receive a non-exclusive right to any technology developed under this agreement and have an option right for an exclusive right to any such licenses developed under the agreement.
-The Sponsored Research Agreement allows for termination with notice at any time by us.
-In the event of termination by us prior to the second anniversary of the agreement, other than due to breach by Michigan, we will be required to pay costs budgeted through the second anniversary up to \$2.0 million of the sponsored research amount.
-Any costs incurred for the Sponsored Research Agreement will be expensed as incurred.
-For the year ended December 31, 2015, we recorded approximately \$878,000 in research and development expense under this research agreement.
+The sponsored research agreement allows for termination with notice at any time by us.
+Any costs incurred for the sponsored research agreement will be expensed as incurred.
+For the years ended December 31, 2016 and 2015, we recorded approximately \$1.0 million and \$0.9 million, respectively, in research and development expense under this sponsored research agreement.